justine-george/facialRecognitionInternProject/README.md

 • Project done by Justine George & Ardra S Joy, BTech 2nd year NITC students

-• Special mention to our mentor, Mr. Pranoy, who helped us when we had doubts.
+• Special mention to our mentor, Mr. Pranoy.

-• Program is trained atfirst using dataset in Dataset folder, containing 8 categories. (face_extraction_preProcessing.py)
+• Program is trained using the dataset in Dataset folder, which contains 8 categories. (face_extraction_preProcessing.py)

-• Later, add new images into toBePredicted Folder and run predictNewImage.py to predict its category.
+• Now add new images in toBePredicted folder and run predictNewImage.py to predict its category.